Digimon: The Movie: Four Years Later

 An infected Digi-egg appears on the Internet and hatches into a Digimon who devours computer code, causing chaos to the world's computer systems.
-Izzy and Tai are warned by Gennai and a boy from Colorado called Willis, (Note: Willis originally had no connection to the events depicted in Digimon Adventure ("Eight Years Ago") and Our War Game! ("Four Years Later"), as he was only in Digimon Hurricane Landing!! / Transcendent Evolution!!
+Tai and Izzy are warned by Gennai and a boy from Colorado named Willis, (Note: Willis originally had no connection to the events depicted in Digimon Adventure ("Eight Years Ago") and Our War Game! ("Four Years Later"), as he was only in Digimon Hurricane Landing!! / Transcendent Evolution!!
 The Golden Digimentals (the basis for the segment "Present Day").
-Digimon: The Movie rewrote Willis' backstory to include his involvement with Diaboromon in order to connect the movies together.) who tells them to find a way to slow the Digimon down.
-Their Digimon, Agumon and Tentomon, enter the internet but are no match for the newly-Digivolved Infermon.
+Digimon: The Movie rewrote Willis' backstory to include his involvement with Diaboromon in order to connect the films together.) who tells them to find a way to slow the Digimon down.
+Their Digimon, Agumon and Tentomon, enter the Internet but are no match for the newly Digivolved Infermon.
 Tai tries to recruit backup, but can only reach Matt and T.K., whose Digimon are also defeated by Infermon's final form, Diaboromon.

 Diaboromon duplicates himself and infects the Pentagon's computers, launching nuclear missiles at Colorado and the DigiDestined's neighborhood which will impact in ten minutes.
 After WarGreymon and MetalGarurumon are defeated by the multitude of Diaboromon, Tai and Matt become digital and enter their computers.
 Through the collective power of everyone watching, WarGreymon and MetalGarurumon are revived and DNA Digivolve into Omnimon.
-Omnimon destroys the Diaboromon copies and Izzy, realizing that e-mails being sent in from people around the world watching on their computers have been slowing their Digimon down, redirects them to the original Diaboromon to freeze him in place long enough for Omnimon to destroy him.
+Omnimon destroys the Diaboromon copies and Izzy, realizing that emails being sent in from people around the world watching on their computers have been slowing their Digimon down, redirects them to the original Diaboromon to freeze him in place long enough for Omnimon to destroy him.
 The missiles are disabled, but the same virus that created Diaboromon tracks down Willis and corrupts his Digimon, Kokomon.